 Glandular thyroid (or natural thyroid hormone) is a treatment that replaces both thyroid hormones (T3 and T4).
 This can be a very helpful approach if/when you find that your thyroid is simply doing all that it can.
 In essence, the medication will make up for your reduced thyroid function by boosting the amount of thyroid hormone available in your system.
 Unfortunately, there is no test that can tell us exactly how much additional hormone you need; the only way to know is to try it, notice the effects and adjust the dose until your blood-work and the way you feel indicate that your thyroid function is closer to optimal.

 There is a prescription form of glandular thyroid (called Armour), as well as over the counter forms, and these have varying degrees of effectiveness.
 Some, like Armour, are made from thyroid hormones taken from pigs while others come from cattle.
-Different people will respond differently to these glandular thyroid replacements, the only way to know which is going to work best for your body is to try them out.
+Different people will respond differently to these glandular thyroid replacements, especially because many of them contain other ingredients (such as lactose) that may trigger a negative response.
+The only way to know which is going to work best for your body is to try them out.

-Note: Some of these tablets have extra ingredients that you might react to (such as gluten), so be careful.
-Also, if you have thyroid antibodies, it is also possible that your immune system could react to the glandular thyroid and make you feel worse.
+Note: If you have thyroid antibodies, it is also possible that your immune system could react to the glandular thyroid and make you feel worse.
 The best thing to do is work with a practitioner who can help fine tune the dose for you.

 Step 8: Medication (Synthetic Thyroid Hormone)